Pledge tips, information and advice

 There is an ever-growing movement to reduce the amount of needless packaging used for food and domestic products.
 A great way to contribute towards this effort is by supporting businesses who enable customers to reuse their packaging.

-Here in Calderdale’s Upper Valley, we are fortunate enough to have small local businesses such as Weighsted and Tod Almighty Wholefoods, who provide food/household products and other goods that you can purchase through weighing out exactly how much you need and filling up your own re-used empty containers.
+Here in Calderdale’s Upper Valley, we are fortunate enough to have small local businesses who provide wholefoods, household products and other goods that you can purchase through weighing out exactly how much you need and filling up your own empty containers.

 Seeking out and choosing this eco-friendly approach to shopping is also a great way to ensure you don’t end up buying more than you need, therefore reducing the chances of food wastage…

-Studies show that incorporating cycling or walking into your daily routine, be it for leisure or commuting to work, helps towards not only improving quality and longevity of life, but also reducing carbon emissions, thereby improving biodiversity and air quality.
+Studies show that incorporating cycling or walking into your daily routine, be it for leisure or commuting to work, helps towards not only improving quality and longevity of life.
+It also is reducing carbon emissions, thereby improving biodiversity and air quality.
 In Calderdale, we are lucky to have a diverse landscape which caters for many preferences and abilities, such as woodlands, moorlands and canals.

 Look out for the little blue logo on seafood product packaging that states the product has been approved by the Marine Stewardship Council.
 This helps you identify which seafood products meet the standard requirements for being sustainably sourced.

 Peat bogs.
 They may not sound like anything special, but more and more people are becoming aware of the vital properties they possess.
-As well as providing natural carbon storage, storing 3.2 billion tonnes of carbon in the UK alone, they are also a great contributor towards natural flood management due to its great capacity for water storage.
-Moreover, they provide unique habitats for various species of wildlife, supporting biodiversity.
+As well as providing natural carbon storage, (storing 3.2 billion tonnes of carbon in the UK alone), they are also a great contributor towards natural flood management.
+They provide unique habitats for various species of wildlife, supporting biodiversity.